Skip to main content

 Use historical data:

-• Average actual hours per block type
+• Average logged hours per block type

 • Typical variance ranges